Thirty Years' War: Structural origins

 Since 1440, the position of emperor had been held by the House of Habsburg, the largest single landowner within the Holy Roman Empire.
 They directly ruled over eight million subjects and territories that included Austria, Bohemia and Hungary.
 The Habsburgs also controlled the Spanish Empire until 1556, when Charles V divided his possessions between different branches of the family.
 This bond was reinforced by frequent inter-marriage, while Spain retained territories within the Holy Roman Empire such as the Spanish Netherlands, Milan and Franche-Comté.
-However, although the two often collaborated, there was no such thing as a joint "Habsburg" policy.

-This is because the two entities were very different.
-Spain was a global maritime superpower, stretching from Europe to the Philippines and the Americas, while Austria (Note: The lands ruled by the Austrian Habsburgs were often collectively known as "Austria") was a land-based power, focused on Germany and securing its eastern border against the Ottoman Empire.
+Though the Spanish and Austrian branches often collaborated, they did not generally coordinate their policies because the two entities were very different.
+Spain was a global maritime superpower, stretching from Europe to the Philippines and the Americas, while Austria (Note: The lands ruled by the Austrian Habsburgs were often collectively known as "Austria".) was a land-based power, focused on Germany and securing its eastern border against the Ottoman Empire.
 Another key difference was the disparity in relative financial strength, with the Spanish Habsburgs providing large subsidies to their Austrian counterparts.
-The loss of these post 1640, as Spain itself struggled with the costs of a long running global war, substantially weakened the imperial position.
+The loss of these post-1640, as Spain itself struggled with the costs of a long running global war, substantially weakened the imperial position.

 Prior to the Reformation, shared religion partially compensated for weak imperial institutions.
 After 1556, rising religious and political tensions allowed states like Lutheran Saxony and Catholic Bavaria to expand their own power, while further weakening imperial authority.
 This internal political struggle was exacerbated by external powers with their own strategic objectives, such as Spain, the Dutch Republic, or France, confronted by Habsburg lands on its borders to the north, south, and along the Pyrenees.
 Since a number of foreign rulers were also imperial princes, divisions within the empire drew in players like Christian IV of Denmark, who joined the war in 1625 as Duke of Holstein-Gottorp.